A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: A comparison of -framed morphisms

 \subsection{The $\theta$-framed maps}

 The classification theorem says that isomorphism classes of vector bundles are in bijection to homotopy classes of maps to a classifying space.
 Passing to the classification maps seems to lose the information about morphisms between bundles, but it turns out not to.
-We show that the automorphism space of a bundle is equivalent to the space of homotopies of a chosen classifying map in \autoref{cor:HomVSMapoverB}.
+We show that the space of morphisms between bundles is equivalent to the space of homotopies between their classifying maps in \autoref{cor:HomVSMapoverB}.
 To this end, we first define a suitable ``over category up to homotopy''.

 Let $B$ be a $G$-space.
 A typical example is to take $B=B_GO(n)$.
 Then we have a $\mathrm{Top}$-enriched over category $\Gtop/_B$: the objects are $G$-spaces over $B$, and the morphisms are $G$-maps over $B$.
 Explicitly, for $G$-spaces over $B$ given by $G$-maps $\phi_M: M \to B$ and $\phi_N: N \to B$, the space $\mathrm{Hom}_{\Gtop/_B}(M,N)$ is the pullback displayed in the following diagram: (note that we have $\mathrm{Hom}_{\Gtop} = \mathrm{Map}_G$)